techbullz/Test1/README.md

 ## Link to the MarkDown language [CheatSheet](https://www.markdownguide.org/cheat-sheet/) to edit the README.

-# Ryan did his part!!Still waiting for the rest of the Team!!! :joy:
+# Ryan did his part!!
+Still waiting for the rest of the Team!!! :joy:

+## Team Exercise: 2
+Create a demo game in Godot to familiarize yourself with the engine.
+- [x] James
+- [ ] Alex
+- [ ] Will
+- [ ] Ryan